 What was peculiar about Farrakhan’s diatribe was his graphic, blow-by-blow characterisation of the chaotic manner in which Malcolm’s bodyguards had responded to the melee.
 Farrakhan, who wasn’t present at the Ballroom, vividly recounted the mayhem which unfolded inside the venue and described Malcolm’s bodyguards as “damn cowardly dogs” and “damn punks” who were “ducking and running” as the bullets flew.

-To the close listener it appeared that Farrakhan was relaying a first-hand account which may have been shared with him by someone who had personally witnessed the killing – and that he was doing so in the same derisory terms in which that account had itself been conveyed to him.
-The likeliest source of Farrakhan’s sickening narrative would appear to have been the Jersey City Temple #21 official Linward X Cathcart since that Fruit of Islam (FOI) lieutenant had witnessed Malcolm’s murder from a front-row seat and would appear to have passed on what had transpired at the venue to Farrakhan in the same disparaging vernacular in which Farrakhan later retold it to his audience.
+To the close listener it appeared that Farrakhan was relaying a first-hand account which may have been shared with him by someone who had either witnessed or participated in the killing – and that he was doing so in the same derisory terms in which that account had itself been conveyed to him.
+The likeliest source of Farrakhan’s sickening narrative would appear to have been Cathcart himself since the FOI lieutenant had witnessed Malcolm’s murder from a front-row seat and would appear to have recounted what had transpired at the venue in the same disparaging vernacular in which Farrakhan later retold it to his audience.
 Simply put, Farrakhan appeared to be describing Malcolm’s slaying – in Cathcart’s very own words.
-If true, it would furnish yet more proof that Cathcart was a hostile presence at the Audubon Ballroom and one who may have acted in league with the assassins.
+If true, it would furnish yet more proof that Cathcart was a hostile presence at the Audubon and one who may have acted in league with the assassins.

 In addition, Farrakhan’s lauding of the assassins as “fearless men” who boldly murdered Malcolm “in front of his own followers” amounted to an admission that the killers were, indeed, members of the NOI and gave the lie to the organisation’s long-standing denials of responsibility for a crime it routinely blames on ‘agents’ of the United States government.